-A small firm with fewer than 15 staffs may have a simple wireless router which connects to the Internet service provider as well as hooking up one or two servers to the ethernet ports from the router.
+A small firm with fewer than 15 staff may have a simple wireless router that connects to the Internet service provider as well as hooking up one or two servers to the ethernet ports from the router.

 Large organizations may have several wide area networks connected to one another for networking and data transfer purposes.

-- For new support staffs or external consultants to easily view the entire network architecture at a glance
+- For new support staff or external consultants to easily view the entire network architecture at a glance

 - Easily identify the person in charge of the entire network – usually the person who created the network diagram!

-- View how many switches, routers, server racks, servers, printers are available within the organization.
+- View how many switches, routers, server racks, servers, and printers are available within the organization.

-- Distinguish the devices which are placed in within the demilitarized / secured zone (DMZ)
+- Distinguish the devices which are placed within the demilitarized / secured zone (DMZ)